MrZoidberg/VaultSharp.Extensions.Configuration/README.md

 There are two ways to create nested parameters.

-1. Description of nesting directly in Json format:
+1. Description of nesting directly in Json format (preferred approach):

 ```json
 {